sigrunnu/programvareutviklingV2020/README.md

 python3 manage.py runserver
 ```

-or if you managed to set up an alias
+or if you have managed to set up an alias, type:

 ```
 python manage.py runserver
 ```
+ You can now go to localhost:8000 and explore Exercise IT!

 </details>

 ## Tech/framework used